stevenvergenz/dfrpg-toonstore/README.md

 ### Configure database

-1. Create a MySQL user and database for ToonStore, and add the credentials to global.js.
+1. Create a MySQL user and database for ToonStore
+2. Add the MySQL credentials to global.js.
-2. Import the sample database dump 'toonstore.sql'
+3. Import the sample database dump 'toonstore.sql'

 ### Configure server